 Pathway 2 For applicants who hold PLAB 1 but have not yet passed PLAB 2, we recommend undertaking our PLAB 2 Preparation Course.

-Pathway 3 For applicants who hold IELTS of 7.0 overall (6.5 in each category) and have not yet passed PLAB 1, we recommend undertaking the PG Pre Med course.
+Pathway 3 For applicants who hold OET of 340 or an IELTS of 7.0 overall (6.5 in each category) and have not yet passed PLAB 1, we recommend undertaking the PG Pre Med course.

 Terms and conditions for prospective students